dkmfbk/knowledgestore-docker/README.md

 - **`mkdir -p NAFs && tar -zxf NAFs.tar.gz -C NAFs/`**

 To start the NAF population, type **`populate_NAFs.sh /data/additional_data/NAFs/`**.
-You can periodically check the population status by accesing **`http://localhost:50053/resources/count?condition=rdf%3atype%3d%5cnwr%3aNAFDocument`**, which basically counts the number of NAF files contained in the KnowledgeStore.
+You can periodically check the population status by accessing **`http://localhost:50053/resources/count?condition=rdf%3atype%3d%5cnwr%3aNAFDocument`**, which basically counts the number of NAF files contained in the KnowledgeStore.
 At the end of the NAF population (on an average specs machine, it should take under 2 hours), the KnowledgeStore is automatically restarted.

 Before populating the RDF trig file, some processing (e.g., deduplication, ESO reasoning) has to be performed.
 Invoke the script **`prepareRDF4Virtuoso.sh RDF.trig.gz all.tql.gz`**.
 At the end, you will get a gzipped tql file ready to be uploaded into the KnowledgeStore as follow: **`populate_tql_gz.sh all.tql.gz`**.
 Again, you can check the population status by firing the count triples query above.
 Once done, the KnowledgeStore is automatically restarted.